 (a) The certified mass fraction value is the mean of results obtained using one definitive analytical technique (ID-ICP-MS).
-The expanded uncertainty, U, is calculated as U = kuc, where uc is the standard error of the dry-mass corrected analyte mean, and the coverage factor, k, is determined from the Student's t-distribution corresponding to the associated degrees of freedom and a 95 % confidence level for each analyte.
+The expanded uncertainty, U, is calculated as, $U = ku_c$ where u_c is the standard error of the dry-mass corrected analyte mean, and the coverage factor, k, is determined from the Student's t-distribution corresponding to three degrees of freedom and a 95 % confidence level for each analyte.
 The coverage factor is 3.18.